ahmetmithat/buggyamb/Docs/quick_tour.md

 As a result, the symptoms may not be directly visible for the end users.

->When hosted on IIS, you may see <code>HTTP 503 - Service Unavailable</code> errors if the process crashes happen frequently enough for IIS Rapid Fail Protection to disable the application pool - thinking that the application cannot be recovered from this frequent crashes because it happens a lot and deciding to just stop the application.
+>When hosted on IIS, you may see <code>HTTP 503 - Service Unavailable</code> errors if the process crashes frequently enough for <code>IIS Rapid Fail Protection</code> to kick in and disable the application pool - just thinking that the application cannot be recovered from this frequent crashes as it happens one after the other in the "failure interval" defined for the application pool.
+The the default Rapid Fail Protection setting is "5 crashes in 5 minutes".

 <b>Running as a stand-alone application</b>